 So I am a make-up foundation snob.
 Only Bare Minerals for me.
 And I’m a creature of habit.
 I only buy it at the Sephora department at JCPenny.
 I’ll buy cheap eyeshadow and lipstick, but I’m stuck on my Bare Minerals.
 I was at Sephora a while back to get my makeup and a strange Philosophy brand moisturizer label caught my eye.
 Hope in a Jar.
 SHUT UP!
 How could that be?
 How could hope be found in a jar right here at the JCP?
 Sephora didn’t even know what I’d been hoping for, but I could buy 2 ounces of it for $42.
 I couldn’t not buy it.
 And they wrapped it in red tissue paper for me.
 Took it home.
 Tried it.
 Just…meh.
 And really with a name like that, the results were highly over-promised.
 Next time at Sephora buying more make-up, the sales lady asked if I needed any moisturizer.
 When I told her I wasn’t happy with what I spent my money on last time, she asked what it was.
 Hope in a Jar.
 She said she had just the thing for me.
 A little serum called When Hope is Not Enough.
 GET OUT!
 How does Sephora read my mind?
 Plan A didn’t work, so I spent $43 on one ounce of Plan B. Meh.

 I’ve got 3 daughters.
 I can’t afford to let them think they might actually be able to find their hope in a jar, even if they think can afford it, and especially if they can’t.
 My Grace is a conventional beauty, with unconventional purple hair.
 Slender and just curvy enough.
 Not perfect, but I’m uncomfortable being around her at the beach because I know the boys are watching her.
 My Emily is going to be the same way.
 My Lauren has the best of those who have gone before her.
-She has my legs, Aunt Lala’s beauty mole, Aunt Bec’s thick hair, and Aunt Michelle’s height.
+She has my laugh, Aunt Lala’s beauty mole, Aunt Bec’s thick hair, and Aunt Michelle’s height.
 But Lauren doesn’t look like Grace in a bikini.
 She’s 10 years old and wears size 10 shoes.
 She’s just a completely different body style.
 She will be 6 feet tall, easily.
 She doesn’t fit in fourth grade clothes, but what she fits in isn’t modest enough for a fourth grader.

 Right now, My Lovely has more self confidence than she knows what to do with.
 And that hasn’t always been the case for this child who has so struggled with anxiety and doubt.
 My Lovely was always the one holding on so tightly to the handrails.
 Wouldn’t jump off the side of the pool.
 Couldn’t take off the training wheels.
 But now, she struts to home plate and smacks the ground with her bat like a Yankee.
 The girl who would never speak, now screams the chatter in the dugout.
 This wallflower asks with her own voice if she can help in the nursery at church every week.
 And now her anxiety comes from trying to decide which of her many friends to invite over this weekend.